The World in the Evening: Camp

 In the novel two characters are discussing the meaning of camp, both High and Low.
-Stephen Monk, the protagonist, says:
+Charles Kennedy, a friend of the protagonist, says:

 You thought it meant a swishy little boy with peroxided hair, dressed in a picture hat and a feather boa, pretending to be Marlene Dietrich?
 Yes, in queer circles they call that camping. … You can call [it] Low Camp…High Camp is the whole emotional basis for ballet, for example, and of course of baroque art … High Camp always has an underlying seriousness.
 You can't camp about something you don't take seriously.
 You're not making fun of it, you're making fun out of it.
 You're expressing what’s basically serious to you in terms of fun and artifice and elegance.
 Baroque art is basically camp about religion.
 The ballet is camp about love …

 Then examples are given: Mozart, El Greco and Dostoevsky are camp; Beethoven, Flaubert and Rembrandt are not.